Search

 4 p.m.-5 p.m.—General Session 4: Trash Talk, Legal Edition: Supreme Court Impacts on Municipal Waste, Governor’s Hall IV

-Reliable and affordable solid waste service is one of the most important duties municipalities offer to their citizens.
-A properly managed system protects public health, safety, and welfare at an affordable rate.
-Late last year, the Supreme Court changed the solid waste landscape for municipalities.
-Whether your municipality operates its own solid waste utility or whether it contracts with another entity, the recent Supreme Court decision is important to know and understand.
-In this session, panelists will explore the legal and practical implications of the Supreme Court’s decision and discuss what options now exist for cities and towns.
+Reliable and affordable solid waste service is one of the most important duties municipalities offer to their citizens, and aproperly managed system protects public health, safety and welfare at an affordable rate.
+Late last year, the Arkansas Supreme Court changed the solid waste landscape for municipalities.
+Whether your municipality operates its own solidwaste utility or whether it contracts with another entity, the recent decision is important to know and understand.
+League attorney Brie Gibson, Wynne Mayor Jennifer Hobbs, Hot Springs City Manager Bill Burrough, Arkansas Department of Energy and Environment attorney Basil Hicks and Sarah Tacker of the Carroll County Solid Waste Management District will explore the legal and practical implications of the court’s decision and discuss what options now exist for cities and towns.

 AGENDA | FRIDAY, JUNE 19